freelawproject/free.law/content/pages/recap/faq.md

 ### Can the judiciary tell that I'm a RECAP user?
 We don't think so, no, and we have no reason to believe they've ever tried.
-From the PACER's perspective, a user with RECAP installed behaves exactly like any other user.
-The only difference is that the RECAP extension simultaneously communicates with the RECAP web server, uploading purchased documents and checking for documents available for free download.
+From PACER's perspective, a user with RECAP installed behaves exactly like any other user.
+The only difference is that the RECAP extension simultaneously communicates with the RECAP web site, uploading purchased documents and checking for documents available for free download.

 When a document is available for download, RECAP puts a small, distinctive icon next to the official PACER link.
 That means users always have a choice between downloading the free RECAP version (if one is available) or paying for the PACER version.